terasakisatoshi/jldev_rye/README.md

 @df df plot3d(:x, :y, :z, marker=2, legend=false, title="Lorenz Attractor")
 ```

-If you are Pythonista, you may want to run the following script:
+If you are a Pythonista, you may want to run the following script:

 ```julia
 using PythonPlot: pyplot as plt